2008

 We will begin diving at the first slack tide on Monday morning, for those who are ready.
 Two dives are planned per day, but, for extra cost, we can make arrangements for additional dives for those hardcore divers.

-The cost of the hotel is C$80 per day, plus 5% GST (federal tax), for up to 2 people, in a standard double room, with 2 beds and a kitchenette ($40 each, plus tax).
-Mike will supply the boat, tanks, air, weights, for 2 dives per day, as well as his excellant guidance, for C$110 per day.
+The cost of the hotel is C$82 per day, plus 7% PST plus GST (federal tax), for up to 2 people, in a standard double room, with 2 beds and a kitchenette ($41 each, plus tax).
+Earl will supply the boat, tanks, air, weights, for 2 dives per day, as well as his excellant guidance, for C$115 per day (as long as fuel prices do not skyrocket).
 The hotel rooms feature a bay window and breakfast nook with a harbour view, a kitchenette with a two burner stove, small fridge, sink, plus all the cooking utensils and dish ware you require, a microwave, toaster, and coffeemaker, complimentary coffee and tea, a private bathroom with a full bath, a television with over 50 channels and a telephone with free local calls.
-Also, there is a hot tub in a gazebo right behind the hotel and they will supply us with an area (a wet room) for hanging our suits and gear, including a fresh water hose for rinsing gear. .
+Also, there is a hot tub in a gazebo right behind the hotel and they will supply us with an area (a wet room) for hanging our suits and gear, including a fresh water hose for rinsing gear.
+The wireless internet has been upgraded and is now available in all rooms. .

 Costs:

-As mentioned above, the total cost of the stay / diving is approximately CA$150 per day, based on 2 people sharing a room (plus meals), including 2 dives per day (during slack), use of the hot tub and wet room, 80 cu. ft.
-(11 litre) aluminum cylinder, weights and boat transport to and from the dive site as well as Mike's excellent knowledge of the many dive sites in the area.
-5% federal tax - G.S.T. - will be added to the room cost.
+As mentioned above, the total cost of the stay / diving is approximately CA$160 per day, based on 2 divers sharing a room (plus meals), including 2 dives per day (during slack), use of the hot tub and wet room, 80 cu. ft.
+(11 litre) aluminum cylinder, weights and boat transport to and from the dive site as well as Earl's excellent knowledge of the many dive sites in the area.
+5% federal tax - G.S.T. - will be added to the charges.
 Options for meals include a couple of local restaurants and The Landing Pub, right below the hotel and, of course, the kitchenette in your room.
 There is a fairly well-stocked grocery store just up the hill from our hotel (includes beer, wine, etc.) in the Quadra Plaza mall, along with a pharmacy, bank and several other small stores.

-I am collecting deposits of two days charges to reserve spots - minimum $300 Can. funds each person.
+I am collecting deposits of three days charges to reserve spots - minimum $500 Can. funds, each person.
 Please send a cheque or money order to #3 Juniper Drive, Whitehorse, Yukon., Y1A 4W8, made payable to me.
-You can pay the remainder directly to Mike (cash or cheques, please) and the hotel, during your stay.
+You can pay the remainder directly to Earl and the hotel, during your stay.
+Deposits are transferable to a replacement diver but, generally, non-refundable and may be used to offset costs to other divers caused if a confirmed person cannot attend, such as increased cost of hotel rooms, increased cost of diving or as payment to the dive operator if the costs would, otherwise, rise for the other divers.

 The ferries are operated by B.C.
 Ferries and information about them, the costs and the schedules can be found on their web site at B.C.
 Ferries.
-The approximate charge (2008 rates) for a standard car on the Horseshoe Bay to Nanaimo crossing will be CA$43.00 each way, plus driver and passengers ($13.00 each).
-The charges for the short ride over to Quadra Island from Campbell River will be CA$16.80 per car and $7.25 per passenger, for both ways (return trip).
+The approximate charge (February, 2016 rates, subject to change) for a standard car on the Horseshoe Bay to Nanaimo crossing will be CA$55.40 each way, plus driver and passengers ($16.90 each).
+The charges for the short ride over to Quadra Island from Campbell River will be CA$ 23.90 per car and $10.30 per passenger, for both ways (return trip).

 Confirmed Attendees